 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term and does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the use of public land.
+The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.